Calypso

 The crude sketch gave me inspiration to continue experimenting, but also kept me unsatisfied so much that years later I started thinking again about this powerful and passionate female (Image 2).
 Wrapped around by cartoon-like smoke, she reveals her body without exposing an inch of her enigmatic self.

-Her name was as obvious to me as a flashing neon sign from a jazz bar in the night.
+Her name was as obvious to me as a flashing neon sign in the night.
 The Mediterranean modern Calypso (Καλυψώ), meaning “to conceal the obvious/visible”.
 The colour palette is a poor-man’s study inspired by one of Paul Pope’s illustrations (Image 3).

 Links for purchasing prints of various sizes can be found here.